rishi-pv/VRSpace/README.md

    - To install dependencies, run ```  npm install  ``` or ``` yarn ```
    - To run the application for development, run ```  npm run development  ``` or ``` yarn development ```
 4. Open [localhost:3000](http://localhost:3000/) in the browser

-### React 360
-The VR game is developed using React 360 and integrated into this application.

-The React 360 code for the game is [available here](https://github.com/shamahoque/MERNVR/tree/static-game-second-edition).